surifirstpin/biplus_documentation/docs/Visualization.md

 ##  World chart :

- It used data grouped by specific country and the
+ It used data grouped by specific country and  for th regions in the world map are highlighted fo rs
 ![enter image description here](https://raw.githubusercontent.com/sv18042016/fp1/fa5a5ec1ca971ffeed2d834874ab8905fc50bd31/images/world.png)

 - **Title** provides name identifier to world chart.